 The procedure is called Bronchial Thermoplasty, or BT, and it offers asthma control 365 days a year!
-BT is offered at Beth Israel Medical Center in New York City through the Department of Pulmonary and Critical Care Medicine’s section of interventional pulmonology and bronchoscopy.
+BT is offered at Mount Sinai Beth Israel in New York City through the Department of Pulmonary and Critical Care Medicine’s section of interventional pulmonology and bronchoscopy.

 How it Works